 I suggest that you don’t use the price as your determining factor.
 Note the possibility of a $100 pair of shoes yet can be of low quality.

 Buying designer shoes follows that you are paying for the brand name, as well.
 High prices on non-designer shoes may be driven by the high cost of raw materials used to ensure quality in the footwear.
 Yet all these should not be your basis when buying quality footwear.
 Only you can distinguish why a certain pair of shoes are sold at higher prices.

 Lastly, for teachers who are experiencing foot and back pain every day, these tips can help:

-- Why not have a pair of slippers under your table that you can easily slip on and give your feet some between-classes rest.
+- Provide a pair of slippers inside your classroom’s table that you can easily slip on and give your feet some between-classes rest.

 - A kitchen gel mat is a lifesaver.
 You can stand on them while teaching to give your feet something soft and squishy to stand on.

-- When you get home after a tiring day, rest for a good 15 minutes and then soak your feet in a bucket of warm water.
-This helps your feet nerves to relax.
+- When you get home after a tiring day, rest for 15 minutes and then relax them soaked in warm water.

 When it comes to shoes, the number one thing you need to look out for is comfort.
 Here is a video with shoe tips for your foot type.

 Do you have some tips about finding the most comfortable shoes that teachers should be wearing?
 Please don’t hesitate to comment below.